caiks/WBOT02/README.md

 The models are still very blurry and so we must try to increase model detail but concentrated in areas interesting to us humans.
 These are not that much more interesting than clouds and backgrounds.
 With multi-scale, face hotspots will be more common and that might accelerate model growth there.
 Also if we have dynamics, the backgrounds will be more separated from heads and bodies - although that will geneally be the case anyway.
 Once attached to a head the small scan hotspot mode tends to follow it around - so there is a chance that we can parameterise the mode so that the model can be interested in the objects we are too.

 Expect that even with multi-scale and edge detection we will probably still need a temporal higher level slice topology search to make the wotbot behaviour resemble a human.
 Possibly we will also need audio.
 The reason is that the features that are interesting to us - moving lips, for example - are often buried on shorter paths along with unrelated events deep in the model.

+We probably need all of multi-scale, edge detection, dynamics and multi-level and perhaps initial training on heads.
+The edge detection is spatial relative change.
+Dynamics is temporal relative change.
+Relative change throws away absolute brightness but we can retrieve that with a coarser substrate.
+The lowest level emphasises local detail but the volume of global detail is too large for classification - our examples should always be similar features.
+Features consist of smaller features which ultimately consist of glyphs - simple drawing items.
+The fact that a drawing can capture a likeness with strokes of a pencil tells us a lot.

 Should we also consider rotations?
 Perhaps for future but probably won't increase the frequency of interesting features as much as scale.
 Perhaps a two level coincident model would have the same slice if the underlying models have multi-rotation as well as multi-scale.
 It could be that there is an automatic adjustment made for head angle for rolls (yaw and pitch are handled by scanning).
 But seeing things from above or below often includes a rotation so perhaps an object is made of parts and the parts are independent of affine transformation in 3 dimensions ie where parallel lines remain parallel.
 Perhaps edge detection is a better substrate.